microsoftgraph/microsoft-graph-docs-contrib/concepts/use-the-api.md

 * The `POST`, `PATCH`, and `PUT` methods require a request body, usually specified in JSON format, that contains additional information, such as the values for properties of the resource.

 > [!IMPORTANT]
 > Write requests in the Microsoft Graph API have a size limit of 4 MB.
+>
+> In some cases, the actual write request size limit is lower than 4 MB.
+For example, attaching a file to a user event by `POST /me/events/{id}/attachments` has a request size limit of 3 MB, because a file around 3.5 MB can become larger than 4 MB when encoded in base64.
+>
-In some cases, for example, the request payload is a file which when encoded in base64 can become larger than 4 MB, the actual write request size limit is lower than 4 MB.
-Requests exceeding the size limit fail with the status code HTTP 413, and the error message "Request entity too large" or "Payload too large".
+> Requests exceeding the size limit fail with the status code HTTP 413, and the error message "Request entity too large" or "Payload too large".

 ## Version